Skip to content

 1. Unoptimized vs Optimized Implementations

-Your design for the binary-to-seven-segment converter in Part A was not terribly optimized; we should be able to implement the same truth table with fewer combinational logic gates.
-In this part, you should use what you have learned in lecture on Boolean algebra (especially Karnaugh maps) to see if you can reduce the amount of logic required to implement the binary-to-seven-segment converter.
+Your design for the binary-to-seven-segment converter in Part A might not be terribly optimized; we want to explore implementing the same truth table with fewer combinational logic gates.
+In this part, you should use what you have learned in lecture on Karnaugh maps to see if you can reduce the amount of logic required to implement the binary-to-seven-segment converter.
 You should use BinaryToSevenSegOpt_GL for your optimized implementation.

 We strongly recommend taking a incremental design approach!
 Start by copying your unoptimized implementation into BinaryToSevenSegOpt_GL.
 Then pick a single output port to optimize.
-Work through the corresponding Karnaugh map and replace just the logic for that output port with the newly optimized version.
+Work through the corresponding Karnaugh map to derive a minimal Boolean logic equation.
+Then transform this Boolean logic equation into a gate-level netlist which you can then implement in Verilog using gate-level modeling.
+Replace just the logic for that output port with the newly optimized version.
 Leave all of the logic for the other output ports unoptimized.
 Then use your tests to verify the converter is still working.
 If not, you know where to focus your debugging.
 If so, you can move on to the next output port.

 Once you have implemented (and thoroughly tested!) your optimized binary-to-seven-segment converter, you can then instantiate this optimized unit within DisplayOpt_GL to create an optimized five-digit numeric display.
 Note that students do not need to optimize their binary-to-BCD converter.